8,566 solar installations registered with the Clean Energy Regulator · ranked top 10% in Queensland · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 Nerang is one of Queensland's strongest solar communities, ranking 36th in the state — ahead of 92% of all Queensland postcodes tracked by the Clean Energy Regulator.
-592 new systems were installed in the past 12 months, a 17% increase on the previous year — steady growth consistent with continued community uptake.
+Growth has been strong, with 643 new systems installed in the past 12 months — a 30% increase on the previous year, making Nerang one of Queensland's faster-growing solar postcodes.